hsh-elc/grappa-webservice/documents/concept/documentation.md

 ### 2.4 Configuration

-Any changes to Grappa's configuration file require a web service restart to take effect.
+Any changes to Grappa's configuration file will require a web service restart to take effect.

 Grappa's configuration file's location and file name must be `/etc/grappa/grappa-config.yaml`.